eclipse/paho.mqtt.cpp/README.md

 -----------

-The API organization and documentation were adapted from the Paho Java library by Dave Locke.
+The API organization and documentation were adapted from:
+The Paho Java library
+by Dave Locke.
 Copyright (c) 2012, IBM Corp